rederyk/pwnagotchi_GPSD-ng/README.md

 # Configure plugin (Config.toml)
 ```
+[main.plugins.gpsd]
-main.plugins.gpsd.enabled = true
+enabled = true

 # Options with default settings.
 # Add only if you need customisation
-main.plugins.gpsd-ng.gpsdhost = "127.0.0.1"
+gpsdhost = "127.0.0.1"
-main.plugins.gpsd-ng.gpsdport = 2947
+gpsdport = 2947
-main.plugins.gpsd-ng.main_device = "/dev/ttyS0" # if not provided, the puglin will try to retreive the most accurate position
+main_device = "/dev/ttyS0" # if not provided, the puglin will try to retreive the most accurate position
+wifi_positioning = false # Onlly in AUTO mode, tries
-main.plugins.gpsd-ng.update_timeout = 120 # default 120, Delay without update before deleting the position.
+update_timeout = 120 # default 120, Delay without update before deleting the position.
 0 = no timeout
-main.plugins.gpsd-ng.fix_timeout = 120 # default 120, Delay without fix before deleting the position.
+fix_timeout = 120 # default 120, Delay without fix before deleting the position.
 0 = no timeout
-main.plugins.gpsd-ng.use_open_elevation = true # if true, use open-elevation API to retreive missing altitudes.
+use_open_elevation = true # if true, use open-elevation API to retreive missing altitudes.
 Use it if you have a poor GPS signal.
-main.plugins.gpsd-ng.save_elevations = true # if true, elevations cache will be saved to disk.
+save_elevations = true # if true, elevations cache will be saved to disk.
 Be carefull as it can grow fast if move a lot.
-main.plugins.gpsd-ng.view_mode = "compact" # "compact", "full", "status", "none"
+view_mode = "compact" # "compact", "full", "status", "none"
-main.plugins.gpsd-ng.fields = "info,speed,altitude" # list or string of fields to display
+fields = "info,speed,altitude" # list or string of fields to display
-main.plugins.gpsd-ng.units = "metric" # "metric" or "imperial"
+units = "metric" # "metric" or "imperial"
-main.plugins.gpsd-ng.display_precision = 6 # display precision for latitude and longitude
+display_precision = 6 # display precision for latitude and longitude
-main.plugins.gpsd-ng.position = "127,64"
+position = "127,64"
-main.plugins.gpsd-ng.show_faces = true # if false, doesn't show face.
+show_faces = true # if false, doesn't show face.
 Ex if you use PNG faces
-main.plugins.gpsd-ng.lost_face_1 = "(O_o )"
+lost_face_1 = "(O_o )"
-main.plugins.gpsd-ng.lost_face_2 = "( o_O)"
+lost_face_2 = "( o_O)"
-main.plugins.gpsd-ng.face_1 = "(•_• )"
+face_1 = "(•_• )"
-main.plugins.gpsd-ng.face_2 = "( •_•)"
+face_2 = "( •_•)"
 ```

 # Usage